 Other areas of counselling I deal with

-I have been a Samaritan, online over the telephone and face to face support for over a year.
+I have worked as Samaritan Volunteer online over the telephone and face to face support for over a year.

 I have completed training courses with the Colchester Hospice and helped with bereaved relatives.

 I have worked as a Person Centred Counsellor with the Essex University helping students and the general public.

 I am currently working with Harlow Hospital and completing further courses to help people in times of stress as they visit friends or relatives.
 I also help with patients who need support.

 I am a member of the BACP and regulary attend seminars and day workshops

 I attend monthly supervision sessions as per the BACP requirements.

 I have a BA (hons) degree in Counselling and Psychotherapy, I love to read around my subject and attend courses to learn new theories and ideas in counselling and to help my work as a therapist.